Identifying and definitional attributes

 The use of this standard is voluntary.

-However, if data is to be collected the Diabetes (clinical) data set specification (DSS) aims to ensure national consistency in relation to defining, monitoring and recording information on patients diagnosed with diabetes.
+However, if data is to be collected the Diabetes (clinical) National Best Practice Data Set (NBPDS) aims to ensure national consistency in relation to defining, monitoring and recording information on patients diagnosed with diabetes.

-The Diabetes (clinical) DSS relates to the clinical status of, the provision of services for, and the quality of care delivered to individuals with diabetes, across all health care settings including:
+The Diabetes (clinical) NBPDS relates to the clinical status of, the provision of services for, and the quality of care delivered to individuals with diabetes, across all health care settings including:

-The expectation is that collection of this data set facilitates good quality of care, contributes to preventive care and has the potential to enhance self-management by patients with diabetes.
+The expectation is that collection of this metadata set facilitates good quality of care, contributes to preventive care and has the potential to enhance self-management by patients with diabetes.

 The underlying goal is improvement of the length and quality of life of patients with diabetes, and prevention or delay in the development of diabetes related complications.